Search

 Myth #9.
 "Only for liberals."

-Or: "All nonprofits support left-wing causes."
+Or: "Nonprofits only support left-wing causes."

 The truth: The nonprofit sector itself does not have a political agenda, and many organizations exist to provide services and promote interests that the government does not.
 The organizations within the sector lean left, right, and everywhere in between.